 Response surface methodology uses a second order fit algorithm.
 Hence, reaching an optimal solution for a system based on requires very less effort, which is not recommended as a practice problem.

-The, , and are linear.
+The, , and does not contain the terms of other factors where .
 Multi factorial example problems based on these functions are easy to solve, because optimizing one factor after another factor will work in these cases.

 Adding a nonlinear term to the function gives the following proposed novel mathematical function: